 Equipped with four ultra-thin blades for a close shave and long-lasting smoothness.
 Lined with conditioning strips formulated with aloe and vitamin E to minimize irritation and razor burn.
 Razor is ergonomically contoured and is easy to maneuver with its pivot head.

 Some consumers feel the blades dull quickly, especially when compared to disposable razors.

 Just wet the razor head and lather up.
-Formulated with acai berry extracts.
-Wider, rubberized handle makes it much easier to grip and maneuver than other razors.
-Four-blade system and pivot head makes it easy to get a close shave.
+Formulated with açaí berry extracts.
+Wider rubberized handle makes it much easier to grip and maneuver than other razors.
+Four-blade system and pivot head make it easy to get a close shave.

 Razor is somewhat challenging to clean.
 You pay a premium for convenience.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.